-87. Special remissions
+87. Special management days

+(1) The Director may, subject to any regulations for the purposes of this section, grant to a prisoner, in relation to the sentence, or sentences, of imprisonment in relation to which the prisoner is in custody or that form part of a continuous period in which the prisoner has been in custody, one or more special management days on account of good behaviour while suffering disruption or deprivation -

-- (1) The Director may grant special remission to a prisoner in addition to the prisoner's entitlement to ordinary remissions on account of good behaviour while suffering disruption or deprivation - (a) during an industrial dispute or emergency existing in the prison in which the sentence is being served; or - (b) in other circumstances of an unforeseen and special nature. - (2) Subsection (1) applies to all sentences of imprisonment irrespective of whether the sentences were imposed before or after the commencement of this section.
+- (a) during an industrial dispute or emergency existing in the prison in which the sentence is being served; or - (b) in other circumstances of an unforeseen and special nature. - (1A) A prisoner who is granted under subsection (1) one or more special management days, in relation to one or more sentences of imprisonment in relation to which the prisoner is or has been in custody, is entitled to have the total period in which the prisoner is required to be in custody under those sentences remitted by that number of days. - (2) Subsection (1) applies to all sentences of imprisonment irrespective of whether the sentences were imposed before or after the commencement of this section.